 Request updated handover notes

 Another way to ease the transition is for your colleague to prepare a set of handover notes for you.
-Using your original notes as a reference should not only clarify changes that have occurred, they can even be used as a guide in your status meeting!
+Using your original notes as a reference should not only clarify changes that have occurred, but they can also be used as a guide in your status meeting.

 Check in with your client